-a.
-Ground Treatment

-- Any portion of a lot uncovered by structures or impermeable surfaces must be landscaped with one (1) or more of the following treatments: - a).
+- a.
+Ground Treatment - LOT AREA uncovered by structures or impermeable surfaces must be landscaped with one (1) or more of the following treatments: - a).
 Urban agricultural activities subject to Article 9.
-Use Provisions; - b).
+USE Provisions; - b).
 Seeded or sodded turfgrass maintained until coverage is complete; - c).
-Ground covers appropriate for the location that are sized and spaced to provide at least fifty percent (50%) coverage after the first full growing season and complete coverage at maturity; - Bushes, shrubs, vines, flowers, and other horticultural materials that are sized and spaced to provide at least fifty percent (50%) coverage at the time of planting with the remaining area covered by coarse grade ground coverage mulch; - e).
-Trees; - f).
-Permeable, pervious, or porous pavements with appropriate bedding and an aggregate sub-base;
+Groundcovers appropriate for the location that are sized and spaced to provide at least fifty percent (50%) coverage after the first full growing season and complete coverage at maturity; - d).
+Bushes, shrubs, vines, flowers, and other horticultural materials that are sized and spaced to provide at least fifty percent (50%) coverage at the time of planting with the remaining area covered by COARSE GRADE GROUNDCOVER MULCH: - e).
+Trees; - Permeable, pervious, or porous pavements with appropriate bedding and an aggregate sub-base; - g).
+Inorganic surfacing such as crushed stone, b.
+Trees

+Landscaping

-- g).
-Inorganic surfacing such as crushed stone, gravel, shell, pea gravel, and washed stone covering no more than ten percent (10%) of the uncovered lot area in total. - ii.
-Trails; naturally occurring stream beds, rock outcroppings, and similar features typically lacking in vegetation; clay or sand surfaces associated with athletic fields; and water features are exempt. - b.
-Trees - i.
-New trees must have a minimum height of ten (10) feet or be two (2) inches in caliper when planted. - ii.
+- gravel, shell, pea gravel, and washed stone covering no more than ten percent (10%) of the uncovered LOT AREA in total. - ii.
+Trails; naturally occurring stream beds, rock outcroppings, and similar features typically lacking in vegetation; clay or sand surfaces associated with athletic fields; and water features are exempt.

+- i.
+New trees must have a minimum height of ten (10) feet or be two (2) inches in CALIPER when planted. - ii.
 The root flare of new trees must be exposed and planted at grade. - iii.
-New trees may not have a significant negative impact on any abutting properties when fully grown, such as shading a solar collector existing at the time the tree is planted. - c.
-Soils - i.
+New trees may not have a significant negative impact on any ABUTTING properties when fully grown, such as shading a solar collector existing at the time the tree is planted.

+c.
+Soils

+- i.
 Vegetation must be planted in soil of sufficient volume, composition, and nutrient balance to sustain health growth. - ii.
 Soils must be appreciably free of gravel, stones, rubble, or trash. - iii.
+All compacted soil, contaminated soil, or road base fill must be removed.

+d.
+Mulch

+- i.
+Groundcover mulches certified by the Mulch & Soil Council are highly recommended. - ii.
+The use of fine grade and shredded soil conditioning mulches as Groundcover mulch is prohibited. - iii.
+Mulch made from cypress, cocoa shells, and rubber is prohibited.

+e.
+Spacing

-All compacted soil, contaminated soil, or road base fill must be removed. - d.
-Mulch - i.
-Ground cover mulches certified by the Mulch & Soil Council are highly recommended. - ii.
-The use of fine grade and shredded soil conditioning mulches as ground cover mulch is prohibited. - iii.
-Mulch made from cypress, cocoa shells, and rubber is prohibited. - e.
-Spacing - i.
-The spacing and placement of plants must be adequate and appropriate for the typical size, shape, and habit of the plant species at maturity. - f.
-Weather Protection - i.
-Landscape areas within six (6) feet of a paved vehicular parking area or roadway of a thoroughfare must be raised or protected by curbing or edging at least six (6) inches in elevation above the finished pavement to protect plantings from traffic, de-icing salts, and snow plowing operations common to the winter season. - g.
-Water features - i.
-Constructed water features such as pools, fountains, and ponds that operate with water recirculation systems must be designed to prevent seepage and leaks. - h.
-Restrictions - i.
-Invasive plant species to the State of Massachusetts are prohibited and must be removed if already existing on a development site.
+The spacing and placement of plants must be adequate and appropriate for the typical size, shape, and habit of the plant species at maturity.

+f.
+Weather Protection

+i.
+Landscape areas within six (6) feet of a paved vehicular parking area or roadway of a thoroughfare must be raised or protected by curbing or edging at least six (6) inches in elevation above the finished pavement to protect plantings from traffic, de-icing salts, and snow plowing operations common to the winter season.

+a.
+Water features

+Constructed water features such as pools, fountains, and ponds that operate with water recirculation systems must be designed to prevent seepage and leaks.

+h.
+Restrictions

+- Invasive plant species to the State of Massachusetts are prohibited and must be removed if already existing on a DEVELOPMENT SITE. - ii.
+Vegetation with spines, thorns, or needles that